Hilliard Darby High School

 Hilliard Darby High School is the second high school in the Hilliard City School District in Hilliard, Ohio, United States.
 It is one of three high schools in the district, along with Hilliard Davidson High School and Hilliard Bradley High School.
 The school is located at 4200 Leppert Road, just north of Hilliard Heritage Middle School.
 Its mascot is the Panther and the school's colors are Carolina blue, black, and white.

-The current principal is Matt Middleton.
+The current principal is Matt Midleton.
 He is Hilliard Darby's fifth principal, following Jeffrey R. Reinhard, David J. Stewart, Ryan McClure, and Joyce Brickley.
 Stewart moved to Hilliard Bradley High School upon its opening, and is now the superintendent for the Hilliard City School District.
 Former principal Joyce Brickley moved to Hilliard Davidson High School to fill in for Aaron Cookson.

-Darby opened in the 1997-1998 school year, and despite a reputed capacity of 1,800, it held over 2,200 students during the 2008-2009 school year.
+Darby opened in the 1997-1998 school year, and despite a reputed capacity of 1,900, it held over 2,200 students during the 2008-2009 school year.
 The enrollment is once again below capacity due to the opening of Bradley, the district's third high school, in the fall of 2009.